The Crossing (1990 film): Soundtrack

 An album produced by Martin Armiger was released in 1990 in Australia and Europe.
-King of the Road was released as the first single, and made the top ten in UK and Germany.
-A video for Nature Boy performed by Kate Ceberano was also created to promote the album.
+"King of the Road" was released as the first single, and made the top ten in UK and Germany.
+A video for "Nature Boy" performed by Kate Ceberano was also created to promote the album.

+"Dear Madam Barnum" by XTC was written for the film but ultimately not included.
+The song later appeared on the album Nonsuch.